Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_notebooks/getting_started_with_snowflake_notebooks.md

 ### Adding Python Packages

-Notebooks comes pre-installed with common Python libraries for data science 🧪 and machine learning 🧠, such as numpy, pandas, matplotlib, and more!
+Notebooks comes pre-installed with common Python libraries for data science and machine learning, such as numpy, pandas, matplotlib, and more!

 If you are looking to use other packages, click on the Packages dropdown on the top right to add additional packages to your notebook.